enspyrco/astro_test_utils/README.md

 ### App State Test Doubles

-Currently we (as users of astro_test_utils) create AppState test doubles in our apps, as the AppState type is not known to astro_test_utils.
+Currently we (as users of test_utils_for_perception) create AppState test doubles in our apps, as the AppState type is not known to test_utils_for_perception.

 So, to provide the tests with an AppState that uses test double for its members, we add a file, eg. `test/test-doubles/state/app_state_test_doubles.dart`: